Waikato/weka-wiki/docs/databases.md

 * `DatabaseUtils.props.postgresql` - PostgreSQL 7.4
 * `DatabaseUtils.props.sqlite3` - sqlite 3.x

 The easiest way is just to place the extracted properties file into your HOME directory.
-For more information on how property files are processed, check out [[Properties File|this]] article.
+For more information on how property files are processed, check out [this](properties_file.md) article.

 **Note:** Weka *only* looks for the `DatabaseUtils.props` file.
 If you take one of the example files listed above, you need to rename it first.